junekimdev/landing/README.md

 # Landing Page Template Client

-Langing page is much needed for every business.
-This project is to show a template for a landing page.
+Langing page is very important thing to have for every business in this digital age.
+This project provides a client side template for such a landing page.

 ## Getting Started